ministryofjustice/opg-data-lpa/integration_tests/integration_tests.md

  ### Gotchas

  Make sure you are able to assume digideps dev role with your credentials or tests will not work.
+You may need to update some Sirius data.
+This is temporary, we're going to get them to create some stable test data for us, but for now, you need to log into Cloud9 and run:
+`UPDATE cases SET onlinelpaid = 'A33718377316' WHERE uid = 700000000013;`